lzampier/guide_jupyterlab_cmcc/guide_jupyterlab_cmcc.md

 ### Additional resources

 A lot of this is inspired by this guide: [How to Connect to JupyterLab Remotely](https://towardsdatascience.com/how-to-connect-to-jupyterlab-remotely-9180b57c45bb) and by several posts in Stack Overflow.
 Also, running this requires to have some familiarity with [`conda`](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) or [`mamba`](https://mamba.readthedocs.io/en/latest/) to manage your kernels to deploy on JupyterLab.
-Also, I assume you have the login credentials for the CMCC HPC platforms, and that you have space for storing your data on the systems.
+Finally, I assume you have the login credentials for the CMCC HPC platforms, and that you have space for storing your data on the systems.

 ## STEP BY STEP GUIDE